opentmf/dnext-catalog-sync-service/README.md

 - Updates to latest pia-web-clients and pia-db-lock-service
 - Changes the catalog creation order to the following: Resource Spec > Service Spec -> Product Category, Spec, Offerings and Bundles
 ### 1.0.2
 - Updates to latest pia-web-clients and pia-db-lock-service
+### 1.0.3
+- Updates to latest pia-web-clients and pia-db-lock-service